-New collection from Jo Burns, publication 2018, date to be confirmed
+New collection from Jo Burns, publication 2018, date now confirmed for November 6th!

 Turas Press is delighted to announce that Turas Press will publish the first full collection, “White Horses”, from award-winning poet Jo Burns, later this year.
 Jo was born in Northern Ireland and lives in Germany where she works as a freelance translator, board member for a foundation supporting rural development projects in East Africa and India, and raising three teenagers.

 Jo’s work is arresting, complex and profound and presents a powerful voice that is deeply engaged in personal, social and political topics.
 Turas Press is excited that she will be joining the Turas Press team.
 Among her many achievements, she was a winner in:

 • the Shirley McClure Poetry Prize at the Irish Writers Festival in Los Gatos, CA;

 • the Magma Judges Prize Poetry Competition 2018.